In the fight for American independence, Frederick County, Maryland had a major part to play.

 Three months later, in the Battle of the Monongahela, General Braddock was killed in battle leading a disastrous retreat from Fort Duquesne.
 Braddock failed to heed Ben Franklin’s sage advice during their meeting in Fredericktown.

 While the tavern where Braddock, Franklin, and Washington met was torn down in the early 1900s, you can visit the site of the meeting on Carroll Creek Park just west of Court Street.
-A plaque marks the location and it is connected to the rest of Downtown Frederick via the Carroll Creek Park.
+A plaque marks the location and it is connected to the rest of Downtown Frederick via Carroll Creek Park.

 Historic marker near the tavern site on Carroll Creek Park